Merrell Moab Speed 2 Review | Worth It In 2026?

 side view of the Moab Speed 2 showing the stack height on a rock

-While these hiking shoes are not the maximalist shoes you’ll find like the Hoka’s, they provide a nice comfortable footbed.
-The Floatpro foam midsole is lightweight, yet forgiving.The arch support is adequate for moderate trail hiking, contributing to overall comfort and stability on uneven terrain.
+While these hiking shoes are not the maximalist shoes you’ll find like the Hokas, they provide a nice, comfortable footbed.

-The Merrell Moab speed 2 has a very generous toe box.
+The Merrell Moab Speed 2 has a very generous toe box.
 I didn’t have any areas of compression or areas of numbness.
-For those with wide feet, the fit is accommodating, and the shoe is available in wide sizes for a better hiking experience.
+For those with wide feet, the fit is accommodating; however, it is not as wide as the Altra Lone Peak 9+ with the footshape fit.

 Moab Speed 2 weighing in at 10 ounces on our scale

-Weighing in at 10 oz, It is much more lightweight than the original Merrell Moab 3, at around 1.1 pds.
+Weighing in at 10 oz PER shoe, it is much lighter than the original Merrell Moab 3, which weighs around 1.1 lbs.

 Traction: 8.5/10